Resume Margins and Font Size

 Keep Your Resume Short and Concise

 Ditch the resume fluff and ensure the information is concise, clear and relevant.
-The general rule of thumb is one page for those with less than 10 years of experience and those with more should have no more than 2 pages.
+The general rule of thumb is one page for those with less than 10 years of experience.
+For those with more, their resume should be no more than 2 pages in length.

 The hiring manager only looks at a resume for a few seconds so you’ll want to ensure that your main points and qualifications are easy for a hiring manager to spot.